 - Do the children get to pick their summer afternoon activities?

-- What is the admission criterion for Summer@Carroll?
+- What are the admission criteria for Summer@Carroll?

 - What if my child only wants to go to Summer@Carroll in the morning?

-- Do you have a waiting list for Summer@Carroll?
+- Do you have a waitlist for Summer@Carroll?

 - Is there an open house for Summer@Carroll?